fishenzone/Projects/README.md

 # Data Scientist Portfolio

 This repository contains data science projects and corresponding source code.
-They were all created as part of the *freeCodeCamp's* [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/ 'Machine Learning with Python Certification').
+They were all created as part of the *freeCodeCamp* [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/ 'Machine Learning with Python Certification').
 The majority of the analysis was conducted using Keras, TensorFlow, scikit-learn, NumPy, Pandas, Matplotlib, Seaborn and presented in the form of iPython Notebooks.

 ## Table of Contents